-As one might conjecture from its name, lemongrass shares the scent of lemons, but it is far less sour and has a much milder and sweeter smell.
-It is a very fast-growing grass which makes cultivating it profitable, and it’s readily and abundantly available almost anywhere.
+As one might conjecture from its name, lemongrass essential oil shares the scent of lemons, but it has a much milder and sweeter smell.
+The oil is derived from a very fast-growing grass-like plant that's readily and abundantly available almost anywhere.

-This essential oil has the ability to keep your bodily systems balanced and your immune system strong.
+One of the best benefits of lemongrass essential oil is that it can help keep your bodily systems balanced and your immune system strong.
 It is a health tonic in the sense that it can help “tone” the entire body from the inside out, facilitating the absorption of nutrients as it rids the body of harmful substances, thus boosting the immune system.
-Following is a more detailed list of the many ways lemongrass essential oil can be put to good use.

 Please note that it is not recommended to apply any undiluted essential oil directly onto your skin, so always have a carrier agent handy when you wish to use it topically.
 To learn more about safety measures when using essential oils, see Precautions.

 For centuries, lemongrass in the form of tea has been orally ingested to help relieve issues of the stomach like diarrhea, gastric pain, and ulcers.
 The essential oil from this plant can also offer these benefits, except you won’t have to ingest it.
 Just add up to two drops to a massage oil.
-Diluted in a carrier agent, it can also help with indigestion by being massaged around the stomach.
+Diluted in a carrier agent, it can also help with indigestion when massaged on the stomach area.

 Lemongrass oil can also help deal with excessive flatulence by providing gas a smooth passage out via the relaxation of the abdominal muscles.
 In the process, it will also help stop the production of more gas.